I want to help others.

 A private consultation

 In the end, I found a consultant who actually could treat the HPV infection on Harley Street in London.
 Trichloroacetic acid (TCA) has high success rates (75% clearance).
 Providing it is just that or, at most, CIN1.
-I went for the consultation, where they carried out a colposcopy, as well as an HPV panel and cervical cytology.
-This came back as HPV+ve type 18 with normal cytology, and I would be a good candidate for the TCA treatment.
+I went for the consultation, where they carried out a colposcopy, a panel and cervical cytology.
+This came back as +ve type 18 with normal cytology, and I would be a good candidate for the TCA treatment.
 I had the treatment a month later.
 He called me back for another colposcopy.
-HPV/cytology screening 4 months later, which all came back negative, was back in Oct 2021.
+Cytology screening 4 months later, which all came back negative, was back in Oct 2021.
 Then I thought I’d wait for my NHS recall before I posted to triple-check.
 I received those results this weekend, which are also negative!

 I realise that not everyone is fortunate enough to be able to afford private follow-up.
 Honestly, I wasn’t sure whether posting my STD Life story of Testing and a treatment that not everyone can access would be helpful.
 But I couldn’t post about the success of this treatment in the hope that it will help someone in the future.